Ninjtheturtle/VSLAM/README.md

 ## the gpu side

-i wrote a CUDA kernel for descriptor matching — no libraries, just raw CUDA:

-**hamming matcher** — one block per query descriptor, 256 threads, warp-shuffle butterfly reduction. packs (distance, index) into a uint64 so the min reduction finds the argmin in one pass. three variants: raw nearest-neighbor, Lowe ratio test, and stereo epipolar (rejects matches that violate row alignment or disparity range before computing distance). runs asynchronously on a CUDA stream.
+**hamming matcher:** one block per query descriptor, 256 threads, warp-shuffle butterfly reduction. packs (distance, index) into a uint64 so the min reduction finds the argmin in one pass. three variants: raw nearest-neighbor, Lowe ratio test, and stereo epipolar (rejects matches that violate row alignment or disparity range before computing distance). runs asynchronously on a CUDA stream.

 ---